riadath/obsidian_notes/Python Chi-squared.md

 # Final Prompt
 you still havent put my outputs back in and you havent removed the example usage
 # Final Response
-I apologize for the confusion earlier.
-Let's correct these issues.
-I will now ensure the example usage is replaced by the intended function call with the specified variable names (`x`, `y`, `xerror`, `yerror`), and include the print statements inside the function for outputting the fitted parameters and their uncertainties.
+My apologies for the confusion earlier.
+Let's address both points by incorporating the requested outputs inside the function and ensuring the function call uses the variables directly as you intended, without including the preparatory example usage code:

 ```python
 import numpy as np